opensearch-project/project-website/_posts/2022-01-21-dashboards-plugins-intro.markdown

 - `./plugins`
 - `../opensearch-dashboards-extra`

 Placing the plugin in one of these paths will ensure that they are discovered by the core system.
 The default paths are defined by the [env](https://github.com/opensearch-project/OpenSearch-Dashboards/blob/1.2/packages/osd-config/src/env.ts#L133-L138) class within the `@osd-config` package and discovered using the plugin service’s [discover method](https://github.com/opensearch-project/OpenSearch-Dashboards/blob/1.2/src/core/server/plugins/discovery/plugins_discovery.ts#L65).
-Alternatively we can also define an additional config parameter `additionalPluginPaths` to define other explicit plugin paths.
-This is however not recommended for production use and will throw a warning when used outside of dev mode.
+Alternatively, we can also define an additional config parameter `additionalPluginPaths` to define other explicit plugin paths.
+This is however not recommended and will throw a warning in production.

 ### Building and distributing your plugin